The electronic and magnetic structures of bilayer La$_3$Ni$_2$O$_7$ at ambient pressure: DFT RESULTS

 Our DFT calculations employ the Vienna ab-initio simulation package (VASP) code \cite{kresse1996efficient} with the projector augmented wave (PAW) method \cite{kresse1999ultrasoft}.
 The hybrid functionals that combine the Hartree-Fock (HF) and Kohn-Sham (KS) theories \cite{becke1993density} are used here.
 Typically, this can be more accurate compared to the semilocal GGA method \cite{exchange_correlation,Jacob_ladder}.
 Here, we implement the widely used HSE06 hybrid functional \cite{krukau2006influence}.
 We also tested other unscreened hybrid functionals such as PBE0 \cite{perdew1996rationale,ernzerhof1999assessment,adamo1999toward} and B3LYP \cite{stephens1994ab}.
-As discussed in the appendix, all the hybrid functionals lead to similar results.
+As discussed in the supplemental material (SM) \cite{SM}, all the hybrid functionals lead to similar results.
 The cutoff energy for expanding the wave functions into a plane-wave basis is set to be 500 eV.
 The energy convergence criterion is 10$^{−6}$ eV.
 All calculations are conducted using the primitive cell to save time.
-The $\Gamma$-centered 5$\times$5$\times$5 and 7$\times$7$\times$7 k-meshes are used for the LP phase and HP phase respectively.
-The band structures for the LP phase and HP phase using the HSE06 functional are plotted in Figs. \ref{fig1}(c) and (d).
-Compared to the PBE results (Fig. \ref{pbe}), the bonding $d_{z^2}$ bands are significantly pushed below $E_F$ by about $505$ meV ($\Gamma$ point in Fig. \ref{fig1}(c)) and $452$ meV (M point in Fig. \ref{fig1}(d)), respectively.
-Both results show the crystal field splitting and bilayer coupling were highly underestimated in the PBE calculations.
+The $\Gamma$-centered 5$\times$5$\times$5 k-meshes are used.
+The band structures for the LP phase using the HSE06 functional is plotted in Figs. \ref{fig1}(d).
+Compared to the GGA results (See Fig. S1 in SM \cite{SM}), the bonding $d_{z^2}$ bands are significantly pushed below $E_F$ by about $505$ meV ($\Gamma$ point in Fig. \ref{fig1}(d)).